alexnesov/zeppelin-mysql-config/README.md

 </br>

-Steps to reproduce to avoid "Loading local data is disabled; this must be enabled on both the client and server sides":
+Steps to reproduce to avoid ``` "Loading local data is disabled; this must be enabled on both the client and server sides"```:
 ```
 SET GLOBAL local_infile=1;
 quit